-Dr. Blair Stamper is an instructional designer (ID), career coach, and public speaker with 10 years of experience in the education field.
+Dr. Blair Stamper is an instructional designer (ID), teacher, and public speaker with 10 years of experience in the education field.
 As an ID, she works with faculty to create student-centered and active online courses that align with higher standards.

 Her passions and research lie in educational research, student success, active learning, DEI in online courses, and accessibility.
 She is also an online Adjunct professor in an Educational Technology/Instructional Design program.
 Blair shares her expertise with her online blog, social media, podcast, and through mentoring.